-IO2 Quantitative Reasoning: Students will be able to reason mathematically using methods appropriate to the profession
+IO2 Quantitative Reasoning: Students will be able to reason mathematically using methods appropriate to the profession positive and equitable learning environments ensure the health, growth and safety of children in the following domains: physical, cognitive, and social-emotional.

 IO3 Human Relations/Workplace Skills:, Evaluate and analyze an early care and education setting while serving families in a professional manner.
 PO4 Explain how children develop physically, cognitively, and socially with particular attention to language acquisition, equity of care and trauma prevention.